opentox/loael-paper/loael.md

 properties.
 First all uninformative fingerprints (i.e. features with identical values across all neighbors) are removed.
 The remaining set of features is used as descriptors for creating a local weighted RF model with atom environments as descriptors and model similarities as weights.
-The `rf` method from the `caret` R package [@Kuhn08] is used for this purpose.
+The RF method from the `caret` R package [@Kuhn08] is used for this purpose.
 Models are trained with the default `caret` settings, optimizing the number of RF components by bootstrap resampling.